chaos66ren/celluloid_0.11_tutorial/README.2.load_and_show.txt

 n<- wigsToRangedData( normalWigFile, gcWigFile, mapWigFile )

 Perform GC-content correction.
 This only uses autosomal chromosomes.

-set.seed(12345)
+A randomly chosen set of bins (50000 by default) is used to estimate the effect of gc content.

 nc<-gcCorrect(n)